 10 OEA based the emissions rates for locomotives on USEPA (2009) guidance and determined that a fleet average emissions rate is the most appropriate approach for this analysis.
-Use of fleet average emissions is standard practice in mobile source emissions modeling.
-Earlier years provide higher individual emissions rates and would provide more conservative estimates of short-term average concentrations paired with worst-case meteorological conditions.
-Modeling a train that is only pulled by lower-Tier, higher-emitting locomotives is a worst-case, excessively conservative assumption.
+Use of fleet average emissions is standard practice in mobile source emissions modeling as conducted in state implementation planning (SIPs) as well as in EIS studies.
+A mix of locomotives that is older than the fleet average would have Earlier years provide higher individual emissions rates and would provide more conservative estimates of short-term average concentrations paired with worst-case meteorological conditions.
+Therefore, modeling an older fleet of locomotives than the fleet average would result in higher estimated concentrations than shown in Table 3.7-11.
+However, modeling a train that is only pulled by lower-Tier, higher-emitting locomotives is a worst-case, excessively conservative assumption equivalent to assuming that all trains are pulled by only such locomotives, and that they are operated simultaneously with the occurrence of meteorology that is not conducive to pollutant dispersion, and that this scenario occurs often enough to generate the number of NAAQS exceedances necessary to define a modeled violation of the NAAQS.
+OEA believes that this is a worst-case, excessively conservative assumption.
+NEPA does not require analysis of a worst-case scenario.
 Thus, a fleet average provides a realistic estimate of emissions.
 Appendix M, Air Quality Emissions and Modeling Data, includes further details on modeled emissions rates.